Mambo-Token/MamboSwap-MAFRE/README.md

 The basic Swap Token of this contract is set at FRANC, Chocolate Stablecoin. zil1z4hxwnqk9gu6tamcw4umxss9wjpmrkhzdh4n85

-First stablecoin to be swapped wiht FRANC is XSGD
+$Franc is the basic currency on MamboSwap.

-Soon other stablecoins like mUSD, Baby Stable,  can be swapped at fixed rates to FRANC and vice versa.
+$Franc can currently be swapped at fixes rates to following tokens (will be updated occasionally):
+$XSGD
+$zUSDT
+$MILKY
+$mUSD
+$THANKS
+other stablecoins will be added.

 It runs live on https://Mafre-Swap.mambo.li